 The first step in the process is to submit your work.
-We do accept work in progress pieces, but the sample you submit should be of a high enough quality for us to see what you can do.
+We accept works-in-progress., but the sample you submit should be of a high enough quality for us to see what you can do.
 When submitting, please send a .doc or PDF file with your submission.

 We accept submissions all year.

 We promise to confirm receipt of your submission within 3-4 business days and assign it for review.
 We may email you for additional chapters or more details on you or your work, so keep an eye out for us.
 Please note, our review could take up to 60 days to complete.
 We will notify you via email with a decision regarding your piece.
 If you’re rejected, we will include feedback on why the piece was rejected and invite you to rework anything and resubmit.